connorslade/dm42/bin/README.md

 There are two file formats used for programs in this folder, `.dm42` and `.free42`.
 Free42 files are raw program listings that can be loaded with free42 directly, while the Dm42 files must be run through my transpiler / preprocessor first.
 In either case, the `.raw` files for each program will be linked in their respective section.
+Now on to the programs!
+(In order of how cool I think they are)

 - [Statistics](#statistics) &mdash; Various statistics functions for use on N×1 matrices
 - [Unit converter](#unit-converter) &mdash; A simple unit convertor